• Facebook

 Note: For food safety, it’s recommended to cook beef to a minimum temperature of 145-degrees.
 However, when cooking sous vide, it’s safe to cook at a lower temperature.

-How to make sous vide roast beef
+How to make roast beef sous vide

 Cook the Roast